ESMValGroup/ESMValTool_Tutorial/_episodes/05-preprocessor.md

 >
 >The default preprocessor order is listed in the [ESMValCore preprocessor API page](>https://docs.esmvaltool.org/projects/ESMValCore/en/latest/api/esmvalcore.preprocessor.html).
 >
-> Also note that not preprocessor operations aren't always commutative - meaning that the order of operations matters.
-For instance, if you run the preprocessor 'extract_volume' to extract the top 100m of the ocean surface, then 'volume_statistics' to calculate the volume-weighted mean of the data, then your result will differ depending on the order of these two preprocessors.
+> Also note that preprocessor operations aren't always commutative - meaning that the order of operations matters.
+For instance, when you run the two preprocessors --  'extract_volume' to extract the top 100m of the ocean surface and  'volume_statistics' to calculate the volume-weighted mean of the data, your result will differ depending on the order of these two preprocessors.
 In fact, the 'extract_volume' preprocessor will fail if you try to run it on a 2D dataset.
 >
 > Changing the order of preprocessors can also speed up your processing.
 For instance, if you want to extract a two-dimensional layer from a 3D field and re-grid it, the layer extraction should be done first.
 If you did it the other way around, then the regridding function would be applied to all the layers of your 3D cube and it would take much more time.
 {: .callout}

-Some preprocessor stages are always applied and do not need to be called.
-This includes the preprocessors that load the data, apply the fixes, and save the data file afterwards.
-They do not need to be explicitly included in recipes.
+Some preprocessor modeules are always applied and do not need to be called.
+This includes the preprocessors that load the data, apply any fixes and save the data file afterwards.
+These do not need to be explicitly included in recipes.

 > ## Exercise: Adding more preprocessor steps
 >
-> Edit the [example recipe](LINK to episode #4) to change the variable in ?thetao? and to add preprocessors which take the average over the latitude and longitude dimensions and the average over the depth.
-And then run the recipe.
+> Edit the [example recipe](LINK to episode #4) to first change the variable thetao, then add preprocessors to average over the latitude and longitude dimensions and finally average over the depth.
+Now run the recipe.
 >
 >> ## Solution
 >>